-The IEN is working with the Sustainable Food Strategy task force to implement the University of Virginia's Sustainability Plan (2016-2020) goals relating to food.
+The IEN is working with the Sustainable Food Strategy task force to implement the University of Virginia's Sustainable Food Action Plan (2016-2020) goals relating to food.
 Now entering its second year of work, the task force is chaired by Andrea Trimble, Sustainability Director, and facilitated by Tanya Denckla Cobb, Director of IEN, and includes a broad array of representatives concerned and interested in food and its impacts: UVA Dining (Aramark), UVA Health Systems Dining (Morrison), Darden Dining (Compass), the Office for Sustainability, Environmental Resources, Morven Kitchen Garden, the Nitrogen Footprint project, Green Dining, Greens to Grounds, School of Medicine, the Department of Politics, and the UVA Food Collaborative.
 Meeting once a month, the task force has been developing strategies to develop and facilitate implementation of the five Sustainability Plan food goals, which are to:

 - Annually increase the percentage of sustainable foods and beverages available on grounds;